Eccentric-Anomalies/AMC-Forth/addons/amc_forth/README.md

 #### Using LISTENX inside of colon definitions

-If you need to establish an import routing from *inside* a colon definition, then you should use LISTENX.
+If you need to establish an input connection from *inside* a colon definition, then you should use LISTENX.
 There are three input parameters for LISTENX (in the order they are pushed on the stack):

 1. The *execution token* of the word that will execute when a data value is received.
 2. The input port (0-128) that will generate events when data is received.